How to Put Safety First When RVing

 - make sure you have a first aid kit that includes all of your prescription medications as well as items such as snake bite kits and water purification tablets and carrying a good supply of bottled water on board and

-- carry EpiPens and the like if anyone in your party has certain allergies.
+- keep EpiPens available if anyone in your party has serious allergies.

-It is also extremely important to take preemptive action that will protect all travelers as well as their recreational vehicles.
+It is also extremely important to take the types of preemptive action that can protect travelers and their equipment.

 - keep fire extinguishers on hand and make sure all travelers know how to use them,